310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-uuu… kaoru, you may be smiling, but your eyes are completely serious…
+uuu… kaoru, you may be smiling, but your [eyes] are completely [serious]…

-it is scary. i really do feel bad for making you all worry.
+it is scary. i [really] do feel [bad] for making you all worry.

-but this is my problem. i will be okay. you do not have to poke your nose in my problem.
+but this is my [problem]. i will be okay. you do not have to poke your nose in my [problem].

-i do not want to ruin everyone’s peaceful lives with my problems.
+i do not want to ruin [everyone’s] peaceful lives with my [problems].
 {% endbubble %}

 {% bubble Kaoru %}